Keep updated with phanganist.com by following our Facebook page.

 Also, parents currently do not accept online teaching throughout the term and some parents are delaying the tuition fee payment and claiming refunds.

 "If the government approves international schools to open on June 1st, the NSO will enact measures to prevent the spread of the virus, such as parents must check the fever every time before leaving home.
+School staff must strictly comply with the Ministry of Public Health measures.
+Wear a mask and use alcohol gel to wash hands at every point in the school.
+Including that the school must provide a ventilation system for good ventilation of air and intensely cleaning the school.

 In this regard, the school must refrain from meeting or organizing group activities with large groups such as sporting events.